-- Firms engaged in thickness measurements on ships except - (1) non-ESP ships less than 500 gross tonnage and - (2) all fishing vessels. - Firms carrying out in-water survey of ships and mobile offshore units - Firms engaged in surveys and maintenance of fire extinguishing equipment and systems - Firms engaged in tightness testing of closing appliances such as hatches, doors, etc. with ultrasonic equipment. - Firms engaged in measurements of noise level on board ships

-Firms engaged in examination of Ro-Ro ship's bow, stern, side and inner doors
+- Firms engaged in thickness measurements on ships or mobile offshore units except - (1) non-ESP ships less than 500 gross tonnage and - (2) all fishing vessels. - Firms carrying out an in-water survey on ships and mobile offshore units by diver or Remotely Operated Vehicle (ROV). - Firms engaged in surveys and maintenance of fire extinguishing equipment and systems - Firms engaged in tightness testing of closing appliances such as hatches, doors, etc. with ultrasonic equipment. - Firms engaged in measurements of noise level on board ships - Firms engaged in examination of Ro-Ro ship's bow, stern, side and inner doors

-- Firms engaged in testing of coating systems in accordance with IMO Resolution MSC.215 (82), as amended by IMO Resolution MSC.341(91) and MSC.1/Circ.1381 and IACS UI SC 223 and/or MSC.288 (87), as amended by Resolution MSC.342(91) and MSC.1/Circ.1381. - Firms engaged in tightness testing of primary and secondary barriers of gas carriers with membrane cargo containment systems for vessels in service. - 11.2.2 Where the results of the following service providers are used by a Surveyor of TL in making decision affecting classification then that service provider must be approved by TL. - Firms engaged in thickness measurements on ships except
+- Firms engaged in testing of coating systems in accordance with IMO Resolution MSC.215 (82), as amended by IMO Resolution MSC.341(91) and MSC.1/Circ.1381 and TL-I SC 223 and/or MSC.288 (87), as amended by Resolution MSC.342(91) and MSC.1/Circ.1381. - Firms engaged in tightness testing of primary and secondary barriers of gas carriers with membrane cargo containment systems for vessels in service. - Firms engaged in survey using Remote Inspection Techniques (RIT) as an alternative means for Close-up Survey of the structure of ships and mobile offshore units. - 11.2.2 Where the results of the following service providers are used by a Surveyor of TL in making decision affecting classification then that service provider must be approved by TL. - Firms engaged in thickness measurements on ships or mobile offshore units except - (1) non-ESP ships less than 500 gross tonnage and - (2) all fishing vessels. - Firms carrying out an in-water survey on ships and mobile offshore units by diver or Remotely Operated Vehicle (ROV). - Firms engaged in tightness testing of closing appliances such as hatches, doors, etc. with ultrasonic equipment. - Firms engaged in survey using Remote Inspection Techniques (RIT) as an alternative means for Close-up Survey of the structure of ships and mobile offshore units. - 11.2.3 Where such services are used by Surveyors in making decisions affecting statutory certifications, the firms are subject to approval by TL where TL is authorised by the relevant flag Administration (i.e. the flag of the ship on which the servicing is to be done or the service equipment is to used).
+For such services TL may accept approvals done by:

-- non-ESP ships less than 500 gross tonnage and all fishing vessels. - Firms carrying out in-water surveys of ships and mobile offshore units - Firms engaged in tightness testing of closing appliances such as hatches, doors, etc. with ultrasonic equipment. - 11.2.3 Where such services are used by Surveyors in making decisions affecting statutory certifications, the firms are subject to approval by TL where TL is authorised by the relevant flag Administration (i.e. the flag of the ship on which the servicing is to be done or the service equipment is to used).
-For such services TL may accept approvals done by: - i. the flag Administration itself, - ii. duly authorized organizations acting on behalf of the flag Administration, or - iii. other organizations those are acceptable to the flag Administration (e.g. other governments, etc.). - 11.2.4 Use of the approved service suppliers is not mandatory for the following services, unless instructed otherwise by the flag Administration with respect to statutory certification. - Firms engaged in surveys of low location lighting systems using photo luminescent materials and evacuation guidance systems used as an alternative to low-location lighting systems - Firms engaged in sound pressure level measurements of public address and general alarm systems on board ships - Firms engaged in measurements of noise level on board ships - Firms engaged in testing of coating systems in accordance with IMO Resolution MSC.
-215(82) as amended and IACS UI SC 223 and/or MSC.
-288(87) as amended

-Firms engaged in examination of Ro-Ro ships bow, stern, side and inner doors
+- i. the flag Administration itself, - ii. duly authorized organizations acting on behalf of the flag Administration, or - iii. other organizations those are acceptable to the flag Administration (e.g. other governments, etc.). - 11.2.4 Use of the approved service suppliers is not mandatory for the following services, unless instructed otherwise by the flag Administration with respect to statutory certification. - Firms engaged in surveys of low location lighting systems using photo luminescent materials and evacuation guidance systems used as an alternative to low-location lighting systems - Firms engaged in sound pressure level measurements of public address and general alarm systems on board ships - Firms engaged in measurements of noise level on board ships - Firms engaged in testing of coating systems in accordance with IMO Resolution MSC.
+215(82) as amended and TL-I SC 223 and/or MSC.
+288(87) as amended - Firms engaged in examination of Ro-Ro ships bow, stern, side and inner doors recognized national or international standard (3).